ClearlyKyle/Language_Reactor_to_Anki/README.md

  1) `Word` - currently clicked word
  2) `Sentence` - sentence in which the currently clicked word is in
- 3) `Sentence Translation` - translation of the sentence which is normally on the right
+ 3) `Screenshot` - screenshot is taken at the moment Anki is clicked (only works in 'Video File' mode)
- 4) `Example Sentences` - examples given by Tatoeba in the dictionary panel
+ 4) `Sentence Translation` - translation of the sentence which is normally on the right
- 5) `Basic Translation` - simple translation of the word
+ 5) `Example Sentences` - examples given by Tatoeba in the dictionary panel (not current or saved examples)
- 6) `Extra Translation` - more translation of the current word
+ 6) `Basic Translation` - simple translation of the word
- 7) `(URL)` - URL of current video with the current timestamp
+ 7) `Extra Translation` - more translation of the current word

 Settings allow you to choose which fields are filled with what data.
 A blank options means that data is skipped